Version 1.2 (updated August 2016)

 See the Chez Scheme 8.4 download page for further information.

-Important: After untarring or unzipping the source code, you must edit the configuration settings at the top of metacat.ss before running Metacat for the first time.
+Important: After untarring or unzipping the source code, you must edit the configuration settings in the file metacat.ss before running Metacat for the first time.
 The *platform* variable should specify your operating system.
 The *metacat-directory* pathname should point to the directory containing the Metacat source code.
 The *file-dialog-directory* pathname should point to the default directory to use when saving files with the Save commentary to file menu option.
 And *tcl/tk-version* should specify which version of Tcl/Tk is installed.

 Metacat uses a lot of memory.
 For best performance, at least 512MB of RAM is recommended, especially for some of the longer demo runs.